canonical-ols/snapstore-snap-docs/en/airgap.md

 lists all imported snaps.

-Running `snap info <snap-name>` from a device connected to the on-prem store can be used to view more details about the snap, like it's current channel map.
+Running `snap info <snap-name>` from a device connected to the on-prem store can be used to view more details about the snap, like its current channel map.

 ## Client Device Configuration